“And now faith, hope, and love abide, these three; and the greatest of these is love” (1 Corinthians 13:13).

 The least spoken of these three “theological virtues” is, almost always, hope.
 Yet, hope is a powerful and necessary force.
 It animates both faith and love.
 Without hope, faith and love have no strength.

-Without hope, even what you know to be right is di cult to do.
+Without hope, even what you know to be right is difficult to do.
 Without hope, there is little reason to move forward.
 It is hope that powers a better future; hope that inspires both the courage and sacrifice of love and the loyalty and confidence of faith.

 In the past few years, I have seen growing positive interest and action across the churches regarding Indigenous issues.
 There are a lot of reasons for this, the work of the Truth and Reconciliation Commission being a big part.
 But an even bigger part of it has to be hope.
 People are beginning to believe that things should change and can change—both Indigenous and non-Indigenous.
 Hope is not only a theological virtue; it is a political and human virtue.